 Use the filters to find legal resources like cases, reports, staff opinions, and events.
 You can sort by topic, type or industry.

-FTC sued RagingWire Data Centers, Inc. over allegations that the company misled consumers about its participation in the EU-U.S. Privacy Shield framework and failed to adhere to the program’s requirements before allowing its certification to lapse.
+The FTC sued RagingWire Data Centers, Inc. over allegations that the company misled consumers about its participation in the EU-U.S. Privacy Shield framework and failed to adhere to the program’s requirements before allowing its certification to lapse.
+A proposed consent agreement that would settle...

 Public Event: PrivacyCon 2020